created book of value that will be a tool to help reach your goals and have a greater accomplishment for surviving

 writtin Speaking of legends, big things happen in small towns and in Duncansville, Pennsylvania Daniel Molliver's life was given the stuff of legend.
 In 2002 he wrote Making Your Own Trail while he was recovering from a severe brain injury .
 He considers himself to be a striver, a strong believer, an athlete, and a worker.
 He believes that success must be sought after and desired in order to be achieved, and that achieving success is a matter applying faith to hard work.
-Prior to his accident Daniel was a striver, for example he graduated from Juniata College in 1997.
+Prior to his accident Daniel was a striver, for example he attended Juniata College in 1997.
 He has continued his higher education at Penn State Altoona.
-Although engaging one's own abilities to make a positive change is a key component of Making Your Own Trail, Mr. Molliver's philosophy stresses the importance of maintaining a relationship with Jesus and one's family and believes that is essential to leading a happy, successful life.
-The route you choose is up to you and as Daniel Molliver says, "Life is always described as a metaphor.
+Although engaging one's own abilities to make a positive change is a key component of Making Your Own Trail, Mr. Molliver's philosophy stresses the importance of maintaining a relationship with vision and believes that is essential to leading a happy, successful life.
+The route you choose is up to you and as the author says, "Life is always described as a metaphor.
 A journey, battle, race -- select your own as a trail or climb.
 A journey must be completed, a battle finished, a race won, but your own trail must be climbed to reach and to grow to what your top will be." continue on to makingyourowntrail.com